astropy/astropy/docs/coordinates/index.rst

 Separating these concepts makes it easier to extend the functionality of `~astropy.coordinates`.
-It allows representations, frames, and transformations to be defined or extended separately, while still preserving the high-level capabilities and efficiency of the |skycoord|
+It allows representations, frames, and transformations to be defined or extended separately, while still preserving the high-level capabilities and ease-of-use of the |skycoord|
 class.

 .. topic:: Examples: